1. Are there prerequisites to the program?

 23. What makes a strong applicant or application?

-Strong applicants prepare in advance for the application process by doing their research on the program and appliation process, attending an information session, and learning about the profession.
-It is the prospective's resposibility to explore our website as there is an abundance of information available that can answer your questions.
+Strong applicants prepare in advance for the application process by doing their research on the program and application process, attending an information session, and learning about the profession.
+It is the prospective's responsibility to explore our website as there is an abundance of information available that can answer your questions.
 Please keep in mind that your questions to faculty can demonstrate your readiness in the application process and potential as a student in the program.

 24. What makes an ideal candidate?

-A candidate that possesses the following (ACUP): Academic excellence: good grades, strong academic performance; Commitment to social justice and diversity: shows dedication to social justice and diversity through advocacy work for vulnerable populations; Unique and relevant experiences: brings unique experiences that can enhance the curriculum, learning environment, and field of school psychology; Professional dispositions: exhibits strong professional dispositions, including empathy, self-awareness, integrity, flexibility, resourcefulness, leadership, collaborative-receptive mindset, and tolerance for ambiguity.
+A candidate that possesses the following (ACUP): Academic excellence: good grades, strong academic performance; Ccommitment to social justice and diversity: shows dedication to social justice and diversity through advocacy work for vulnerable populations; Unique and relevant experiences: brings unique experiences that can enhance the curriculum, learning environment, and field of school psychology; Professional dispositions: exhibits strong professional dispositions, including empathy, self-awareness, integrity, flexibility, resourcefulness, leadership, collaborative-receptive mindset, and tolerance for ambiguity.
 ACUP are areas that are promoted and evaluated in the program.